zguerrin27/learning-ruby/README.md

   - Initializer method
   - installed first Gem!!!
   - BCrypt GEM installed and used in crud.rb file
-  - creating modules ( toolkits for object manipulation )
+  - creating modules ( toolkits for object manipulation ).

+Day 6:
+  - Finished up section on Object Oriented Programming
+  - finished working with mix-ins for using modules in classes by utilizing the include method